 - 1. How much money can I earn?
 We don't know exactly since your earnings depend in part on how you and the other three bidders in your market bid and in part on luck (the values you draw and the values others in your market draw).
 All we can tell you is that most of our subjects elect to return for additional experiments. - 2.
-At what price should I drop out at?
-You can drop out at whatever price you like.
-Recall that your value is what you will get for any items earned.
+How much should I bid?
+You can bid whatever amount you like.
+Recall that your value is what you will get for any items earned, and your profit (if you clinch an item) is value minus drop out bid.
 If we knew exactly how you should behave we would not have to run the experiment.